Things to Do In Caseville if You Are Bored with the Cheeseburger Festival

-Learn About Wind Power and Tour a Michigan Wind Farm
+Tour a Michigan Wind Farm

 The Giant Slide in Caseville

-Refurbished in 2015, Key North offers classic fun and great photo and video opportunities The whole family or group of friends can race down a huge multi-lane slide or race on a huge go-kart track.
+Key North offers classic fun and great photo and video opportunities The whole family or group of friends can race down a huge multi-lane slide or race on a huge go-kart track.
 Great for working off that extra cheeseburger and fries.
 Located on the south side of Caseville toward Bay Port.

-Need for Speed with Go Carts in Port Austin & Caseville
+Go Carts in Port Austin And Caseville

 The Upper Thumb now has two full-featured go-kart tracks.
-In Port Austin.
-The track is large and its ideal for a tasting of real racing.
+In Port Austin The track is large and its ideal for a tasting of real racing.
 As an adult, you can take the little ones on a full throttle ride around a great winding track.
 Check out Family Go Karts in Port Austin south of town off of M-53.
 In Caseville, Key North Mini Golf and Family Fun Center sport the largest track in mid-Michigan.
 With 15 new karts and some two-seaters so mom or dad can drive the youngsters around that are too small to do it themselves.

-Miniature Golf in Caseville, Port Austin, and Kinde
+Miniature Golf in Caseville and Port Austin

-There are numerous classic Putt-Putt and other family-friendly courses in Port Austin, Caseville, and Kinde.
-While the adults think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
+There are numerous classic Putt-Putt and other family-friendly courses in Port Austin, and Caseville.
+While the adults may think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
 Take advantage of these roadside attractions before they disappear to X Box video games.
 The biggest of the miniature golf circuit is Sandy Dunes Adventure Golf.
 It’s a short drive east of Caseville this modern course sports Huron County’s largest, (and only), waterfall in the Thumb.